Dekemastate: Garden

 The building is surrounded by a classical garden complex.
 This consists of a walled garden, which is mainly used as a kitchen garden, and a park-like area.
 In the spring, many so-called stins plants can be admired here.
-Wild tulips and drooping stars-of-Bethlehem grow along the driveway.
+Wild tulips and drooping star-of-Bethlehem grow along the driveway.
 There is also wild garlic, Italian arum, and dusky crane's-bill.

 From the 17th century onwards, the gardens were increasingly adapted to the changing fashions in the field of gardens.
 The layout around Dekemastate was less subject to fashion fads because the yields from the lands were paramount.
 The gardens mainly served to provide for the residents' basic needs.
 Nevertheless, different styles of garden layouts can be recognised at Dekemastate.
 The garden was plainly designed and planted.
 Ditches, an orchard, and a vegetable garden completed the whole.
 From 1702 to 1706, J.G.
 Semler is said to have worked at Dekemastate.
 Semler was the stadtholder's gardener and responsible for the maintenance of the Prinsentuin in Leeuwarden.